ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/input.rst

 Note that this should be done with caution, since the constraints will still apply to subsequent products that form.

-Note that under all circumstances all forbidden species will still be banned unless they are manually removed from the database.
-See :ref:`kineticsDatabase` for more information on forbidden groups.

 By default, the ``allowSingletO2`` flag is set to ``False``.
 See :ref:`representing_oxygen` for more information.